A first look at Hudson Yards, NYC’s new $25 billion neighborhood

 Architect Thomas Heatherwick’s $150 million climbable piece of public art is composed of 154 steel flights of stairs with 2,500 steps and 80 landings.
 Heatherwick sees it as an extension of the High Line, the elevated public park that ends at Hudson Yards.
 “We thought, ‘What if we made a mile of public space wrap around in the air?'” he says.
 He also wanted the piece to be interactive for visitors.
 “I was interested in making something really physical where you could use your body.
 It’s not just something you look at.
 When I was 16 visiting New York, I felt like there was something different about New Yorkers, there was more of an interest in health and the body.
 You’ve got people power-walking to work with their business suit on and white sneakers.
 Now of course we’re all neurotic, but I wondered whether [the Vessel] could be an extension of a very physical realm.
 I wondered whether it could be your exercise device.”

-Energy on Site
+Energy on-site

 A 13.2 MW cogeneration plant, which increases energy efficiency by producing heat and electricity at the same time, and additional 1.2 MW of gas-fired micro turbines generate power to keep building services, residences, and refrigerators running, even in the event of a power loss.
 This is crucial since Hudson Yards sits right along the Hudson River, which flooded during Superstorm Sandy in 2012 and is likely to flood again as climate change increases the frequency and severity of storms.
 The cogeneration plant ensures that the neighborhood could keep running without interruption.
 The waste heat that it creates is also used to generate hot and cold water that’ll be distributed to tenants’ floors for heating and cooling.

 With its cutting-edge technology, gleaming surfaces, and impressively tall towers, proponents of Hudson Yards claim it is the neighborhood of the future–a model for large-scale real-estate developments to come.
 But sitting at 25 feet above street level, the neighborhood can feel like a (west) world of its own: a playground for the wealthy complete with luxury shops, wifi monitoring visitors’ every move, and condos starting at $1.95 million, all anchored by a crown jewel, the incongruously large (and expensive) $200 million Vessel.
+It doesn’t help that the city paid an estimated $2.2 billion in taxpayer money to help develop the project.
 “Hudson Yards will be the example of what any city will want to have.
 It’s what New York should be,” said Stephen Ross, the billionaire chairman of Related Companies.
 But will the rest of New York agree?